lyca22/snakes-and-ladders/README.md

 [  1][   ][   ]
 </pre>

--If you fall in the last field, you win the game.
+-If you move to the last field, you win the game.

 ## Simulation mode